This here are the characters from the Bloody Roar series

 Originally one of Tylon's top researchers, he was a friend and rival to Busuzima and believed that his research would be used to save lives.
 However, when he learned of the true intentions behind Tylon, he was captured and used as Busuzima's experiment to create a man-made zoanthrope.
 This experiment had made him a unique case of becoming an insect-based beast, but it was also due to this that his body became so unstable that he was mutated beyond recognition, and he was plagued with constant searing pain unless given a special stabilizer only Busuzima could supply.
 Since then, he has sought out a way to try to gain back his humanity.
 He also has a bitter hatred for both Busuzima and the whole of Tylon.
 In Primal Fury, Stun had died when his body had been almost entirely destroyed by the aftereffects of the experiments, but Tylon had used the remains of his undamaged cells to create a clone of him (which did not go well).
 In 4, however, Stun came back to life.

-- Came Back Wrong - his clone in Primal Fury and Extreme.
+- Came Back Wrong: his clone in Primal Fury and Extreme.
+The real him shows up in the 4 game however.

 - In the beginning of Primal Fury and Extreme, his body deteriorated beyond repair, to a point he had to be cloned from his remains instead of revived.
 Even then, the clone had 30% of Stun's body and brain cells, and thus can't remember a thing Stun could, can't function, and was only focused on destroying everything.
 By 4, the (very much alive and well) real Stun appeared, complete with a fairly normal and audible voice (previous games had his voice inhumanely distorted due to his vocal cords also being deteriorated).
 No effort would be made to explain why this is so or what happened to the clone from Primal Fury and Extreme.